 How is Alkalinity Measured?

-With the unit of mg/L CaCO3 (milligrams of Calcium carbonate per liter of water), the alkalinity is measured as the amount of acid (e.g., Sulfuric acid) needed to bring a water sample to a pH level of 4.2.
 At this pH level, all the alkaline compounds of the sample are “used up.”
-Using laboratory equipment, lab technicians dispense the Sulfuric acid drop by drop into the water sample.
+Lab technicians use laboratory equipment to dispense the Sulfuric acid drop by drop into the water sample.
 At the same time, the change in pH is closely monitored with a pH meter and electrode or pH “pocket pal.”
-Field kits are also available, but they typically target a higher alkalinity range than in Rhode Island waterways.

 What is the Alkalinity of RI Lakes and Ponds?

-During its data gathering, URIWW monitors the alkalinity thrice annually.
-Just a few ponds are in the acidified category.
-This appears to be a natural condition for these lakes.
-The alkalinity of lakes is proportionally equal to the number of nutrients in them.
-Meaning, a lower amount of nutrients also means lower alkalinity, while a higher amount of nutrients means higher alkalinity.
-At large, most regions stay within the same category of pH level yearly.
+Lakes' alkalinity is proportionally equal to the number of nutrients in them.
+A lower amount of nutrients also means lower alkalinity, while a higher amount means higher alkalinity.

 Alkaline Water: Newest Trends

-Alkaline water refers to the water that has been ionized, which means that the water's pH level has been increased.
-Indeed, there are various ways to increase the alkaline properties of water using special filters, additives, and faucet attachments which can raise the pH levels.
-This will make the normal tap water go from neutral pH to alkaline.
+Alkaline water refers to water that has been ionized, which means that the water's pH level has been increased.
+Indeed, there are various ways to increase the alkaline properties of water, such as using special filters, additives, and faucet attachments, which can raise the pH levels.

 Does the Theory of Alkaline Water Work?

-In general, regular water is best for people of all ages.
-There is no scientific evidence that verifies the claim of the supporters of alkaline water.
-In a study published in the Annals of Otology, Rhinology, and Laryngology, alkaline water with a pH level of 8.8 might be able to soothe the acid reflux.
-This is because the higher pH level can kill the pepsin.
-This is an enzyme that is involved in breaking down food proteins.
-Indeed, this is the main cause of acid reflux.
+A study published in the Annals of Otology, Rhinology, and Laryngology found that alkaline water with a pH of 8.8 might soothe acid reflux.
+The higher pH level can kill pepsin, an enzyme that breaks down food proteins.
+Indeed, pepsin is the main cause of acid reflux.

 Benefits of Drinking Alkaline Water